NVIDIA/NVFlare/docs/user_guide/nvflare_security.rst

 Lead Researcher Role
 ^^^^^^^^^^^^^^^^^^^^^^^
-This role can be configured for increased privileges for an organization for a scientist who works with other researchers to ensure the success of the study.
+This role can be configured for increased privileges for an organization for a scientist who works with other researchers to ensure the success of the project.

 Member Researcher Role
 ^^^^^^^^^^^^^^^^^^^^^^^
-This role can be configured for another level of privileges a scientist who works with the Lead Researcher to make sure his/her site is properly prepared for the study.
+This role can be configured for another level of privileges a scientist who works with the Lead Researcher to make sure his/her site is properly prepared for the project.

 FLARE Console (previously called Admin Client)